-I have a cake recipe which requires a whole orange to be boiled then added to the cake mixture, so I thought that I would try this method for a chocolate and orange brownie recipe.
+I have an almond flour cake recipe which requires a whole orange to be boiled then added to the cake mixture, so I thought that I would try this method for a chocolate and orange brownie recipe.
+It works wonderfully.

 - Place the orange in a saucepan and cover with water.
 Bring to the boil, then simmer for 1 hour with a lid on.

 - Remove the orange from the pan and let cool.
-Once cool, place in a food processor or blender and blitz until smooth.
+Once cool, cut into quarters and remove the seeds.
+Place the orange in a food processor or blender and blitz until smooth.

 - Pre-heat the oven to 350F/180C degrees.